 - Sixth, Personnel

 Review the Personnel section of the AIVRS grant proposal for information on staff training and professional development activities.
 Project regulations at 34 CFR §371.41(a)(1) allow for expenditures for staff development.
-Your AIVRS personnel development plans may include identification and collaboration with appropriate resources to assist with professional staff development; for example, Northwest Indian College Tribal Vocational Rehabilitation Institute, Consortia of Administrators for Native American Rehabilitation (CANAR), and provisions detailed in the cooperative agreement between the AIVRS project and the state VR agency.
+Your AIVRS personnel development plans may include identification and collaboration with appropriate resources to assist with professional staff development; for example, Northwest Indian College Tribal Vocational Rehabilitation Institute, CANAR, and provisions detailed in the cooperative agreement between the AIVRS project and the State VR Agency.

 - Conduct self-assessment of staff skills, interests, capabilities, strengths, behaviors, and personality characteristics